Employment Attorneys Representing Los Angeles Residents

 Under both federal and state laws, covered employers have an obligation to provide reasonable accommodations to an employee who is disabled by their diabetes that would allow them to perform essential job tasks.
 Diabetes is also a medical condition that is a protected characteristic under FEHA.

 Employers must provide reasonable accommodations unless doing so would be an undue hardship.
-The employer must engage in an interactive process with an employee once the need for an accommodation arises.
+The employer must engage in an interactive process with an employee once the need for accommodation arises.
 Under FEHA, an employer’s failure to engage in the interactive process is a standalone cause of action.

-Consult a Disability Discrimination Lawyer in Los Angeles
+Consult A Disability Discrimination Lawyer In Los Angeles

 If you have suffered adverse consequences in the workplace due to your diabetes, the Los Angeles disability discrimination attorneys at The Nourmand Law Firm, APC, may be able to help you file a lawsuit against your employer.
 We strive to provide aggressive legal representation to workers in San Diego, San Bernardino, Riverside, Palm Springs, Anaheim, Santa Ana, Van Nuys, Beverly Hills and other cities in Los Angeles, Riverside, Orange, San Diego, and San Bernardino counties.
 Call us at 323-895-7800 or contact us through our online form to set up a free appointment with a workplace rights attorney.